This is what a typical sleep regression looks like:

 The next day you are over tired, cranky and just want to crawl back into your bed.
 This is exactly what’s going on with your baby.
 Your baby can’t turn off the brain work.
 She tries to soothe herself to sleep like she always did, but that doesn’t seem to work.
 She often wakes up crying and screaming for your help, because she can’t do it on her own.
 Your baby becomes overtired from all of this interrupted sleep, and ends up being cranky all day long.

 1.)
+Keep things consistent.
 Try your best to stick to your bedtime routine to keep things consistent.
 You may have to make minor adjustments during a regression, but you don’t want to completely change your routine, this will only confuse your little one even more.

 2.)
 Extra comfort during this time.
 Extra hugs and kisses.
 Try your best to settle your baby.